Wine: History

 The Areni-1 cave in Armenia is home to the world's oldest known winery.

+The origins of wine predate written records, and the details of the first cultivation of wild grapevines are uncertain.
 The earliest known traces of wine were found near Tbilisi, Georgia (c.
 6000 BCE).
 The earliest known winery, from c.
 4100 BCE, is the Areni-1 winery in Armenia.
-In Italy, the oldest traces of wine date back to the 4th millennium BC, these are the oldest traces of the Mediterranean basin.
 The subsequent spread of wine culture around the Mediterranean was probably due to the influence of the Phoenicians (from c.
 1000 BCE) and Greeks (from c.
 600 BCE).
 The Phoenicians exported the wines of Byblos, which were known for their quality into Roman times.
 Industrialized production of wine in ancient Greece spread across the Italian peninsula and to southern Gaul.
 The ancient Romans further increased the scale of wine production and trade networks, especially in Gaul around the time of the Gallic Wars.

 In medieval Europe, monks grew grapes and made wine for the Eucharist.
 Monasteries expanded their land holdings over time and established vineyards in many of today's most successful wine regions.
 Bordeaux was a notable exception, being a purely commercial enterprise serving the Duchy of Aquitaine and by association Britain between the 12th and 15th centuries.

 European wine grape traditions were incorporated into New World wine, with colonists planting vineyards in order to celebrate the Eucharist.
 Vineyards were established in Mexico by 1530, Peru by the 1550s and Chile shortly afterwards.
 The European settlement of South Africa and subsequent trade involving the Dutch East India Company led to the planting of vines in 1655.
 Jesuit Missionaries managed to grow vines in California in the 1670s, and plantings were later established in Los Angeles in the 1820s and Napa and Sonoma in the 1850s.
 Arthur Phillip introduced vines to Australia in 1788, and viticulture was widely practised by the 1850s.
 The Australian missionary Samuel Marsden introduced vines to New Zealand in 1819.